 Connecting with Annelies seemed like a miracle.
 Contacting her was like getting a reply to a message in a bottle.

-Within hours I had packed the soldbuch to send to her family.
+Within hours I had packed and prepared to send Lutzky’s soldbuch to her family.

 Before I sent the booklet, however, I told my in-laws about the enterprise and sought their blessing.
-I wanted to be sure that they were comfortable with the project because the soldbuchs were originally in their possession and more importantly, they had lived through the war and my mother-in-law’s brother, Paul Ekengren, 20 years old, was killed by Germans in 1944 at the Battle of the Bulge.
+I wanted to be sure that they were comfortable with the project because the soldbuchs were originally in their possession and they had lived through the war.
+More importantly, my mother-in-law’s brother, Paul Ekengren, 20 years old, was killed by Germans in 1944 at the Battle of the Bulge.

-With their blessing, I mailed Franz Lutzky’s long lost soldbuch to Annelies.
+With their blessing, I mailed Franz Lutzky’s long lost soldbuch to Annelies in Austria.

-A short time later, Annelies informed me that the soldbuch had been framed, along with some of our email correspondence, and was presented to her mother and half-sister, Maria Pfeiler.
+A short time later, Annelies informed me that the soldbuch had been framed along with some of our email correspondence and was presented to her mother and her half-sister, Maria Pfeiler.

 A local radio station in Germany recently interviewed the family for a segment on World War II war widows.

-The Lutzky soldbuch and its unusual return home after sixty years were discussed on the radio interview.
+The Lutzky soldbuch and its unusual return home after sixty years were discussed during the radio interview.

 I’m happy to report that this mission had a happy ending, but the quest of returning the remaining soldbuchs continues for me.
 There are still five families to go and time is running out.